LarsEggimann/mapp-tricks/README.md

 # mapp-tricks package
 Reusable code developed during my PhD in the Medical Applications of Particle Physics (MAPP) group at the University of Bern.
 It has several modules, *some* of which are explained below.
-The other modules I figured are too specific and probably not useful for others, but feel free to explore them.
+The other modules I figured are too specific and probably not useful for others.
+Also I do not perform extensive testing and validation of the code, so please use at your own risk.
+I sometimes change modules and functions without notice.

 Please note that the documentation is by no means complete - you will find much undocumented functions, variables and classes in the code.
 If you have questions feel free to contact me.
 I only documented the parts that were used by colleagues or students.